SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. write-me::

-* Declare classes with "class"
+* Declare classes with “class”
-* Declare methods with "func"
+* Declare methods with “func”
-* Declare properties with "var" and "let"
+* Declare properties with “var” and "let"
-* Make instances with "Class()"
+* Make instances with “Class()”
-* Access methods and properties with "."
+* Access methods and properties with “.”
-* Customize object lifecycle with "init" and "deinit"
+* Customize object lifecycle with “init” and "deinit"

 .. write-me::

-* Indicate superclass and protocol conformance with ":"
+* Indicate superclass and protocol conformance with “:”
-* Override superclass methods with "@override"
+* Override superclass methods with “@override”
-* Call the superclass's implentation with "super"
+* Call the superclass’s implentation with “super”

 Value Types
 -----------